Seteeri/Particle/snippets/notes/PARTICLE.md

         * Value is the particle
       * Or solely so particles don't get deleted
         * Poss move vertices into it?
+    * Refactor gen-particle to use globals instead of passing
     * Limit draw lengths to N items (def=12)
       * ...then move to newline
       * any changes to this might have to redraw everything